-- 1. $PA = program \ address, PD = program \ data, DQ7# = complement \ of the \ data \ written, D{OUT} = data \ written$ - 2.
-Figure indicates the last two bus cycles of command sequence. - 3.
-Word mode address used as an example.
+- 1. PA = Program Address, PD = Program Data, DQ7# = complement of the data written to the device, DOUT is the data written to the device. - 2.
+Figure indicates the last two bus cycles of the command sequence.

-Figure 24.
+Figure 22.
 Alternate CE# Controlled Write Operation Timings